 Subsequent Distribution From Trust Recipient.
 What about a transfer from a decedent's estate to a trust and later distribution from the trust to a beneficiary?
 The trust clearly is a recipient and is making a subsequent transfer in which the basis is determined, at least in part, by the trust's basis (assuming the distribution is not made in satisfaction of a pecuniary distribution (which is a gain recognition event) and assuming the trustee does not make the election to recognize gain under §643(e)(3)).
-However, it is not clear that the beneficiary who receives the distribution from the trust is a "related transferee" of the trust (which is the "recipient/transferor").
+However, the beneficiary who receives the distribution from the trust seems not to be a "related transferee" of the trust (which is the "recipient/transferor").
 Section 2704(c)(2) describes who is a member of the family "with respect to any individual," and the trust is not an individual.
+The definition of "related transferee," including the cross reference to \$2704(c)(2) does not include a fiduciary/beneficiary relationship.
 However, if the attribution rule of \$2704(c)(3) were to be applied to determine the interests held by any individual, the individuals who are beneficiaries of the trust would likely be treated as indirectly owning the trust assets, and a distribution to another beneficiary may be treated as a transfer to a "related transferee."
-The definition of related transferee in the proposed regulation, makes reference to \$2704(c)(2), and does not specifically make reference to \$2704(c)(3) (but is \$2704(c)(3) necessarily applicable in applying §2704(c)(2)?).
+The definition of related transferee in the proposed regulation, makes reference to §2704(c)(2), and does not specifically make reference to §2704(c)(3) (but is §2704(c)(3) necessarily applicable in applying §2704(c)(2)?).

-Thus, if a trust that receives estate property (and receives a Schedule A from the executor) makes a later distribution to a beneficiary, the distribution would not appear to require the trustee (or other trust beneficiaries who might be deemed transferors under \$2704(c)(3) if it applied) to file an Information Statement with the IRS and trust beneficiary about the finally determined estate tax value of the property.
-Howard Zaritsky's agrees, in this summary of whether a distribution from an unfunded revocable trust to trust beneficiaries must be reported (after the initial transfer has been reported to the trustee of the revocable trust):
+Thus, if a trust that receives estate property (and receives a Schedule A from the executor) makes a later distribution to a beneficiary, the distribution would not appear to require the trustee (or other trust beneficiaries who might be deemed transferors under §2704(c)(3) if it applied) to file an Information Statement with the IRS and trust beneficiary about the finally determined estate tax value of the property.
+Howard Zaritsky agrees, in this summary of whether a distribution from an unfunded revocable trust to trust beneficiaries must be reported (after the initial transfer has been reported to the trustee of the revocable trust):